oks-erm/sofing/README.md

 - I want to find up-to-date information about events and meetings.
 - I want to contact the organisation to request additional information.
 - I want to join the community.
-- I want to find information about training programms and self-development in the field.
+- I want to find information about training programs and self-development in the field.

 ### All users want to be able to access and comfortably view the website on mobile devices.
 ___
 ## Structure
 ### Home Page
 - Introduces the movement and its "selling points" on the first screen.
-- Provides a full overview of the topic: each page of the website is represented by its own block.
+- Provides a complete overview of the topic: each page of the website is represented by its own block.
 - Grabs user's attention and grips it with bold design and entertaining content.
     #### User Goal:
     >   - Understand the main purpose of the website.